 Extra Layer of Security

 2FA is one of the best ways to add an extra layer of security to any account, as it requires anyone trying to access your account to have an additional method of authentication, such as a code sent to your phone.
 While no method of 2FA is invulnerable, hardware, token-based 2FA is by far the most secure form, as it would require a potential hacker to have access to both your password and your physical hardware key.
-This is precisely why Dashlane was the to work with Universal 2nd Factor (U2F) security keys, backed by Yubico and the FIDO Alliance.
+This is precisely why Dashlane was the first password manager to work with Universal 2nd Factor (U2F) security keys, backed by Yubico and the FIDO Alliance.

 “It is fitting that we decided to share the results of this research near Halloween, because in the wake of recent data breaches and hacks, there should be nothing scarier to an organization than the thought of risking their customers’ valuable data,” added Schalit.
 “We want to educate the public about the benefits of an addition like Two-Factor Authentication so that they can demand the latest innovations in security from the companies serving them.”

 2018 UK Rankings

 ● 5/5 Points

 ● 2/5 Points

 ● 1/5 Point